 AT FIRST GLANCE, the Cycling merit badge seems like one of those merit badges that just about any Scouter could teach (assuming he or she is registered as a merit badge counselor).
 After all, you really never forget how to ride a bike.
 But a counselor who’s an avid cyclist can make the badge more than just logging miles and checking off requirements; he or she can introduce Scouts to a sport they can pursue for a lifetime.

-Scouting talked with Burnham and McNeil to get their insights on teaching the Cycling merit badge.
+Scouting talked with McNeil to get his insights on teaching the Cycling merit badge.

 What to Ride

-High-end bikes can cost thousands of dollars, but Burnham says Scouts can complete the merit badge — and much more — without spending much money.
-“I’ve ridden across the U.S. four times on a bike that cost me $275,” he says.
-“I just give her some TLC after every tour, and then she’s ready to roll again the next time.”
+High-end bikes can cost thousands of dollars, but Scouts can complete the merit badge — and much more — without spending much money.

 Basic maintenance is even more important with bikes that go off-road.
 “Any kind of grit that gets into the bearings will affect the longevity of the bike if you don’t take care of it,” McNeil says.